ofiwg/libfabric/man/fi_provider.7.md

 framework are referred to as fabric providers, or simply providers.

-This distribution of libfabric contains the following providers (although more may be available via run-time plugins):
+This distribution of libfabric contains the following providers (although more may be available via run-time plug-ins):

 *PSM*
 : High-speed InfiniBand networking from Intel.
 See